2014 Founders League Champions

 Whether you are freshman, a post-graduate with significant high school experience or anyone in between, Loomis Chaffee baseball offers the opportunity to become a smarter, better player.
 Our week-long trip to Florida each March is open to all players and attracts an average of over 30 participants each spring.
 While we hold practices and have scrimmages, the focus of that five day trip is individual instruction by former professional players at a baseball school.
 As a result, our JV team is very much a “feeder” program for the varsity, both in terms of team play and player development.

 We are also fully committed to disciplined team play.
 We believe that baseball is a sport in which the winning team is most often the one that plays better, not the better team.
 Simply put, we work hard and smart in practice in order to be able to play well in games; we prepare ourselves in for every situation and strive to play every inning of every game with the “savvy” and “relaxed intensity” critical to success in the game of baseball.

-College baseball has been in the future of a large number of Loomis Chaffee players in the last decade, including those who have gone on to play at Yale, Boston College, Wesleyan, Colby, Trinity, Williams, MIT, Kenyon, Skidmore, College of Wooster, Babson, Quinnipiac, UMass and UConn.
+College baseball has been in the future of a large number of Loomis Chaffee players in the last decade, including those who have gone on to play at Yale, Boston College, Wesleyan, Colby, Northeastern, Siena, MIT, Kenyon, Skidmore, College of Wooster, Babson, Quinnipiac, UMass and UConn.
 Pierre LePage ’06 was selected in the 13th round of the 2010 major league draft by the Chicago Cubs, the sixth Loomis Chaffee alum to go on to play professional baseball since 1986.

 To learn more about the Loomis Chaffee baseball program contact Head Coach Jeff Ross at email@example.com or 860.687.6323.